Let’s get started

 If you are a local artist with ego, you will be laughed at.
 If you think you are hot sh*t but have never played outside of your market, you’re delusional.

-If people know you have an ego, they will turn against you.
+When people know you have an ego, they will absolutely turn against you.
 It’s better to suck and know it than to be good and flaunt it.
 Don’t turn off your fans, and instead, be human with them.
-Be real, keep yourself grounded.
+Be real, and keep yourself grounded.

 People notice how you talk to them.
 They notice if you’re down-to-earth, or if you’re dismissive.
 It’s important to remind yourself at each level of success that you have a long way to go.
 You are never too good to stop and talk to someone about music.
 You are never too good to throw a fit about your timeslot, or opening for another local artist.